 The photo does not really do the jacket justice, which is not as shiny as it appears there (and the shine wears off as the jacket is worn in).
-Despite the name "flying jacket" these have not been used as much by pilots since World War 2 and even then there seem to have been more in bars that the cockpits.
+Despite the name "flying jacket" these have not been used as much by pilots since World War 2, and are more for bars that the cockpits.

-The RAAF style A2 is available in only one colour (it is part of a uniform after all): a very dark brown, described as "seal", with a soft tan coloured cloth lining.
-The leather is goatskin, the zip and fasteners are bronze coloured metal.
+The RAAF style A2 is available in only one color (it is part of a uniform after all): a very dark brown, described as "seal", with a soft tan colored cloth lining.
+The leather is goatskin, the zip and fasteners are bronze colored metal.
 I did find a discussion of the issue of leather jackets to RAAF pilots in Hansard (1995) and Air Force Policy stating leather flying jacket are only to be worn by aircrew in flying uniform (2001).

-There are only two options with the jacket: with or without Velcro panels for affixing patches.
+There is only one option with the jacket: with or without Velcro panels for affixing patches.
+The non-velcro version is for "headquarters" personnel, and the one I chose.
 The jackets are available in a very large range of sizes from XXXS to 2XXL.
-This makes it much easier to buy one of these jackets than a civilian jacket: you decide if you want Velcro or not and then select a size (no worrying about colour or style).
+This makes it much easier to buy one of these jackets than a civilian one: you decide if you want Velcro or not and then select a size (no worrying about color or style).